lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 This challenge should take you **30 minutes 🕒**

-1. Let's kickstart the challenge with the teacher (as a live-code 💻) and **write the pseudo-code altogether**.
+1. Let's kickstart the challenge with the teacher (as a live-code 💻) and **write the pseudo-code together**.
-2. Then work 10 minutes on your own to try to figure out the solution.
+2. Then spend 10 minutes on your own to try and figure out the solution.
-3. Then correct it altogether with the teacher (again as a live-code 💻).
+3. You'll then correct it with the teacher (again as a live-code 💻).

 ## ReBoot setup